Kunstmaan/cupcake/readme.md

 ## Cupcake _v1.0.1_

-Cupcake is a frontend framework with some usefull and commonly used components and snippits.
+Cupcake is a front-end framework with some useful and commonly used components and snippets.

 ### Includes